 What are the expectations of each participant?

-The goal of supervision is to increase your clinical skill; my job is to ensure that you receive a rich and collaborative environment to do so.
 Group work provides an opportunity to receive constructive feedback and ideas from a diverse group of peers.
 Interns take turns presenting case consult as well as provide helpful input to others.
 There will be times that either one of us may request an individual session as appropriate.

 More questions?
 Here’s some additional information that you may find helpful: